 That means most war expenditures lie not in the troops themselves but in the infrastructure that supports them — infrastructure that in some cases will remain in place long after troops are gone.

-"We're building big bases," American University professor Gordon Adams tells Martin.
-The costs of those bases are, in economic terms, "sunk" costs, he says.
+"We're building big bases," American University professor Gordon Adams says, describing the money invested as, in economic terms, "sunk" costs.

 "We're seeing this in Iraq.
 We're turning over to the Iraqis — mostly either for a small penny or for free — the infrastructure that we built in Iraq.
 But we won't see back any money from that infrastructure."